 Some repeated sources of Massachusetts hotel worker injuries include:

-Hazardous chemicals.
-Those who clean individual hotel rooms, lobbies and kitchens use a lot of heavy duty cleaners.
-Exposure to these chemicals can pose risk of burns, eye irritation, skin irritation and more.
+- Hazardous chemicals.
+Those who clean individual hotel rooms, lobbies, and kitchens use a lot of heavy duty cleaners.
+Exposure to these chemicals can pose a risk of burns, eye irritation, skin irritation and more.
 Workers should be given proper personal protective equipment and adequate training.
 Hotel management should ensure chemicals are properly stored when not in use.

 All-in-all, housekeepers face the highest risk of hotel worker injury.

 One study published in 2006 analyzed seven years of data among 40,000 hotel workers and found housekeepers suffered far greater risk of injury than other hotel and service workers.

 Unite Here, a labor union representing workers in the hospitality industry, estimates the majority of hotel housekeepers have suffered sexual harassment at least at some point in the course of their work, usually by guests.

 This risk was underscored internationally in 2011 when Frenchman Dominque Strauss-Kahn, leader of the International Monetary Fund, was accused of sexually assaulting a maid in a luxury hotel in New York when she went to the room to clean it.
 He insisted the encounter was consensual.
 He was arrested, but those charges were later dropped.
 He did pay an undisclosed sum in a civil lawsuit.